Nazanin-hub/Movie_ETL/README.md

   - Created the clean movie function
   - Removed duplicates with regular expressions
   - Removed columns with null values
-  - Droped null values and converted data to string values
+  - Dropped null values and converted data to string values
   - Cleaned the box office, budget data, the release date, and the running time
   - Converted the cleaned Wikipedia data to a Pandas DataFrame